typescene/typescene.github.io/docs/guides/howto/advanced-activities.md

     * [Dynamic imports](#imports)
 ---

+{:.TODO}
+> **Coming soon** <br>
+  This section is still in development.
+In the meantime, refer to the examples and reference documentation from the [documentation home page](/docs).

 ### Dynamic child activities {#dynamic}

-On a single activity, we can observe the `match` property to keep track of path captures as the user navigates through the application, as follows (this is the final example of the [Activities](/docs/guides/activities) guide).
+On a single activity, we can observe the `match` property to keep track of path captures as the user navigates through the application, as follows (this is the final example of the [Activities](/docs/guides/concepts/activities) guide).

 ```typescript
 import { PageViewActivity, managedChild } from "typescene";